DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 # {{ $frontmatter.title }}
 <i style="font-size: 0.75em;"> {{ $frontmatter.author }} {{ $frontmatter.date }} </i>

-## Bernouli distribution
+## Bernoulli distribution

-Bernouli distribution contains categorical variables and they are like qualitative attributes.
-It has only binary out comes like sucess/failure, yes/no, like/dislike, etc.
+Bernoulli distribution contains categorical variables, and they are like qualitative attributes.
+It has only binary outcomes like success/failure, yes/no, like/dislike, etc.
-With a bernouli random variable, we will have only one trial.
+With a Bernoulli random variable, we will have only one trial.

 There is nothing in between to find a mean or something else.

 Success = 1
 Failure = 0

-The mean is calculated using probability weighted sum
+The mean is calculated using the probability-weighted sum.

 µ = (probability of failure)*0 + (probability of success)*1

-If the probability of success is p, then the probability failure will be q = (1-p)
+If the probability of success is p, then the likelihood of failure will be q = (1-p)

 Mean = µ = E[X] = (1-p) * 0 + p * 1
          = p